 It has been an eventful couple of months.
 Since the last update, ALMT partners have been busy ensuring that support is given to those who need it the most this winter and they have achieved phenomenal results:

-- Meanwhile in London, Miracles managed to distribute Feed London boxes to 220 families in December.
+- Meanwhile in London, Miracles managed to distribute Feed London boxes to 220 families in December and a further 163 in April.
 Eligible families face multiple challenges and have little or no access to public funds.
 The boxes include enough food for over six hot meals as well as supermarket vouchers and treats for all of the family.
 Miracles is also working closely with Hackney Ark, Royal Marsden Children’s and Young Peoples Unit, Homerton Hospital and Hestia to provide targeted emergency support for families facing a significant life crisis; often triggered by the diagnosis of a child’s illness.

 - Young people facing homelessness have multiple challenges and, as fuel costs soar, the struggle to keep warm is much harder.
 Streetlife inBlackpool has extended the opening hours of its day centre so that every afternoon young people can access a warm space a hot meal and constructive activities.
 Since extending the hours, the centre has seen about 25 young people using the warm hub every afternoon.
-Unfortunately the Lifeshare project in Manchester was unable to go ahead and so the ALMT has increased the level of support for Streetlife.
+Unfortunately the Lifeshare project in Manchester was unable to go ahead and so the ALMT increased the level of support for Streetlife to provide cookery courses and store cupboard basics for young people.

 Rebecca from the ALMT visited Hull and Blackpool at the end of January to see a couple of the projects in action: